tirimid/tirimid.net/artistic/quevish.md

 "goju" particle takes one operand, a verb phrase or any other phrase constituted of a verb phrase (such as the combined VPNP from the "zewi" particle), asserts it as being something that materially occurs rather than just a semantic idea, and pushes the result to the queue.
-The result may be treated as a verb phrase, just an actually occuring verb phrase.
+The result may be treated as an "asserted verb phrase", a subset of all verb phrases with the implication of material occurrance.

 The "zewi" particle is by default assumed to work this way as well, although you can theoretically mark it with "goju" to make it explicit.
 So, "goju" can also